 The biblical passages listed in the course schedule are another crucial reading component of this course.
 Ideally, students are to read these assigned biblical texts before engaging the related lectures.
 At the end of the term, students will be required to report the percentage of Bible reading that has been completed.
-To do so-
+To do so...

-- 1. Students are to click the link entitled Reading Report which is located on the Canvas course homepage. - 2.
+- 1. Students are to click the link entitled Reading Report which is located on the Canvas modules homepage. - 2.
 After connecting to that site, students can click the Bible Reading Report icon and then subsequently click the Begin Button to enter the Reading Report page. - 3.
-Next, students can then see the total number of biblical passages listed, record their total percentage of passages read in the response box and finally click the Save and Submit Button to upload their answer for grade credit. - 4.
-Also note that if all of the Bible reading has not been finished, students will only receive credit for the completed percentage that they report.
+Next, students can then see the total number of biblical passages listed, record their total percentage of passages read in the response box, and finally click the Save and Submit Button to upload their answer for grade credit. - 4.
+Also note that students will only receive credit for the completed percentage that they report.